-Detail (1) December 31, 2019 status March 31, 2020 status Estimates as at April 30, 2020 Detail (1) Project timeline and milestones December 31, 2019 status The project has been demarcated into smaller phases.
+Detail (1) December 31, 2019 status June 30, 2020 status Project timeline and milestones The project has been demarcated into smaller phases.
 The next milestone would be to finalize six grow zones in the Quebec hybrid greenhouse (Phase 1), that are currently nearing completion with majority of capital for these covered by restricted cash on hand as at December 31, 2019.
-Production from the Quebec Facility will be completed via processing and packaging at the Hamilton processing centre instead of the central processing facility mentioned in the original Phase 1a, which the Company expects to generate efficiencies and leading to higher gross margins.
-The facility has been enclosed where needed for protection during winter months.
-Should the legal market demand for cannabis accelerate and positive cash flows be achieved from the first milestone, the Company will remain agile by maintaining the optionality to expand production capabilities back to 185,000 kgs of potential capacity with investment of additional capital.
-Further details and additional costs are discussed below.
-The other elements of the Company's previously communicated Phase 1a would recommence once market conditions justify the expansion March 31, 2020 status The Company had postponed the start up and construction of the Quebec Facility due to market conditions and allowed for the centralization of cultivation at the Hamilton Facility, which is expected to be able to meet the Company's need for cannabis in line with the Company's latest sales forecast for 2020.
+Production from the Quebec Facility will be completed via processing and packaging at the Hamilton The Company had postponed the start up and construction of the Quebec Facility due to market conditions and allowed for the centralization of cultivation at the Hamilton Facility, which is expected to be able to meet the Company's need for cannabis in line with the Company's latest sales forecast for 2020.
 In addition, in light of market conditions, including in relation to the COVID-19 pandemic, the Company has temporarily ceased construction activities and temporarily laid off the majority of the staff that work at this site.
-Management continues to review market demand, including in light of the COVID-19 pandemic, and the best way to recommence construction at this facility when market conditions improve.
-The plan developed in Q4 2019 and explained in this table (left) remains the most cost-efficient manner to maintain the Company's agile position to increase production if needed.
-Expected costs to complete are detailed below.
-Should the legal market demand for cannabis accelerate and positive cash flows be achieved from the first milestone, the Company will remain agile by maintaining the optionality to expand · · · · · - towards the full 65,000 kgs capacity from that phase should the legal market conversion significantly accelerate.
-The additional demarcated phases are now viewed as follows: production capabilities back to 185,000 kg of potential capacity with investment of additional capital.
-Further details and additional costs are discussed below.